CongducPham/LowCostLoRaGw/gw_full_latest/README-remote-access-ngrok.md

 Typical usage of the `ngrok` service
 ------------------------------------

 We use this `ngrok` service to administrate a deployed gateway when some troubleshooting and maintenance is needed.
 It is not intended for permanent access to a gateway but rather like a `Teamviewer`-like service.
 For instance, suppose that organization X with administrator person Y has a deployed gateway and Y needs some assistance.
-He creates an account with `ngrok`, install and run `ngrok tcp 22` and tell you (via phone, mail, SMS, Whatsapp,...) the `ngrok`'s URL, e.g. `tcp://0.tcp.ngrok.io:48590`.
+Y creates an account with `ngrok`, installs and runs `ngrok tcp 22`, then gives you (via phone, mail, SMS, `Whatsapp`,...) the `ngrok`'s URL, e.g. `tcp://0.tcp.ngrok.io:48590`.
 Then, from your office, you can just run `ssh -p 48590 pi@0.tcp.ngrok.io` to manage Y's gateway: upgrade the gateway, configure a particular service, troubleshooting,...
 When the maintenance is finished, Y will just tear down the `ngrok` tunnel.

 Use the `cmd.sh` text command interface
 ---------------------------------------